 Tenth, taking a ten or eleven hour plane trip is not for everyone.
 But oh my, when you arrive you can be in a very different and very fascinating world.
-New friends, new cultures, new ways of doing bank card business.
+New friends, new cultures, new ways of doing bank card consulting.
 How refreshing it can be, if you are interested.
 It’s one way I think R.K.
 Hammer has such an international presence.
-We work hard to earn that reputation every day all over again with our bank card clients, regardless of the continent or the country involved.
+We work hard to earn that reputation every day all over again with our bank card consulting clients, regardless of the continent or the country involved.

 There is more, so much more than one could share, but perhaps this will at least get you thinking, get you started.
 Also, review the International travel “Check List”.
 Good luck, my friends!
 Got to run, folks, to LAX to catch another plane.
 It’s been “banking without borders” for over 26 years now at R.K.
 Hammer.
 I wouldn’t have it any other way, and thank my international friends for the experiences of a lifetime.

 Robert Hammer is Founder and CEO of R.K.
 Hammer and